-I made it from leaves from my backyard, plaster of paris, and Testors Craft Acrylics.
+I made it from leaves from my backyard, plaster of pairs, and acrylic paint.

-The second Christmas DIY decorations project I made are these painted red trees.
+The second Christmas DIY decorations project I made is these painted red trees.

-I painted them using bottle brush trees and Testors Craft Fabric Spray paint.
+I painted them using bottle brush trees and Testors Craft Fabric Spray paint in red and white.

-The third project I made are these painted ornaments.
+The third project I made is these painted ornaments.

 I made them using acrylic ornaments and Testors Enamels.

 Wreath Made with Plaster Painted Leaves